DoctorRyner/gimel/README.md

 ## Tools

 We use:
-* `PureScript` as a programming language because it's much more powerful and less error-prone than `JavaScript`, install it using `npm i -g purs`
+* `PureScript` as a programming language because it's much more powerful and less error-prone than `JavaScript`, install it using `npm i -g purscript`
 * `spago` as a PureScript build tool, it's much more flexible and reliable than pulp, install it using `npm i -g spago`
 * `parcel` as a web bundler, we use it because it doesn't require ANY configuration in opposite to `webpack`
 * `sae` as a scripting tool that is similar to Makefile, you can install it from https://github.com/DoctorRyner/sae